1. How do I apply to study at SPCNM?

 15. What can I do if something unexpected comes up and I can no longer study?

-Although we recommend a 3 or 5-year pathway, you have a total of 6 years to complete your degree.
+For the BNatMed degree we recommend a 3 or 5-year pathway, you have a total of 6 years to complete your degree.
 This allows you some lee-way to take a leave of absence of one semester, if need be, to manage major life changes.
 It will also help you to restructure your pathway if you fail a course.
-We do not recommend that you take time out from study for more than one year.
+We do not recommend that you take time out from study for more than six months.

 We urge you to consider your individual circumstances before you apply and plan how you will manage your study for the duration of the degree.
 Much deliberation and planning take place in the time that we are considering applications.
 Once the academic year is underway, and the confirmed study period has begun, we cannot offer another student your place if you withdraw.